Lunch and Learn - Industry Spotlight: Nonprofits and Project Management

 About Our Speaker:

-Almost all of Kathy's adult life has revolved around service to others.
+Speaker - Kathy Harvel, MPA, PMP, PMI-ACP, FWPMI Board President (2023-2024) Almost all of Kathy's adult life has revolved around service to others.
 As a lifelong volunteer she has donated her time and expertise to Special Olympics Texas (35 years and running), the Susan G. Komen Race for the Cure (12 years) and the Fort Worth Chapter of PMI (5 years and running).
 She has also volunteered with the Doss Heritage & Culture Center, the University of North Texas Non-profit Leadership Student Association, the American Heart Association and several other organizations.
 Her professional career includes being a Special Education teacher, Executive Director of the Ronald McDonald House of Fort Worth and currently serving the public as a federal employee for the General Services Administration.
+In almost all of her volunteer and professional roles, she has benefited from the use of project management principles and practices.
+Kathy and her husband, Gary, live on a small farm in Montague County with their 4 dogs and 8 cows.

 It is no longer possible to register for this event